bentoml/bentoctl-workshops/aws-lambda/0_setup/README.md

 ### What are we building?

 * We are setting up the AWS credential with the permissions to different services.
-* Install required packages to build and deploy to Lambada
+* Install bentoctl and the `aws-lambda` operator required to deploy to AWS Lambda.

 ### Setup AWS account